Krachn/PortfolioAlt/doc/user_manual.md

 The list page contains a form to request blog posts matching your search and filtering criteria.
 Once requested the server will retrieve all matches, sort them, and then send them back to you.
 To do this you'd have to fill out the search and filtering form.

-The form itself is divied up in two sections where the first section filters results based on selected techniques (checkboxes), and where the second section lets you select a sorting method and search by blog posts by text.
+The form itself is divied up in two sections where the first section filters results based on selected techniques (checkboxes), and where the second section lets you select a sorting method and search blog posts by text.
 This is roughly what the form looks like:

 ![](http://i.imgur.com/alI9klf.png)